Víctor Cervera Pacheco: Biography

 Cervera was an active member of the Institutional Revolutionary Party (PRI) while an elected official.
+He served as mayor of Mérida from 1971 to 1973.
+During his mayorship, he oversaw the paving of Mérida's streets and the expansion of its public lighting network.
+He also remodeled the parque de Santa Ana in 1972.

-He served as mayor of Mérida, Yucatán (1971–1973), local deputy in the Congress of Yucatán, Governor of Yucatán, federal deputy (for Yucatán's first district) in 1973–1976 and 1982–1984, and in the federal executive cabinet.
+He also served as a local deputy in the Congress of Yucatán, a federal deputy (for Yucatán's first district) in 1973–1976 and 1982–1984, and secretary of agrarian reform in the cabinet of President Carlos Salinas de Gortari from 1 December 1988 to 30 November 1994.